Questions and answers

 • Less hardware pressure: because Menuly is browser-based, venues can use common devices.

-• Operational clarity: orders, stations, bills, reservations, and reports live in one system.
+• Operational clarity: orders, stations, bills, payments, delivery activity, reservations, and reports live in one system.

 • Guest convenience: QR menus and QR ordering make it easier for guests to browse and place requests.